SAUCM™ Fellowship Program · Inaugural 2026 Cohort

 Why SAUCM Fellowship

-The Only Fellowship Built for Academic UC Medicine
+A Fellowship-Style Educational Program for Academic UC Medicine

 Existing programs focus on clinical productivity.
 SAUCM is designed for physicians who want to advance the specialty — through scholarship, technology, and leadership.